harrison314/Area52/Readme.md

 Experimental structured log collector with logs visualization inspired by [Seq](https://datalust.co/seq) and [ELK Stack](https://www.elastic.co/what-is/elk-stack).

+This project uses [RavenDb](https://ravendb.net/) as a log store and serach engine.

 > Everyone wants to know what's in _Area 51_.
 But no one asks about _Area 52_.

 ## Features